Findus23/invoices/README.md

 # Creating Invoices
-To generate invoices, you need multiple local configs.
-Your own information should be present in `self.yaml`, the person (or company) you write the invoice to should be present as a file in `clients/<cname>.yaml`, where `cname` is the selector.
-Information specific to this invoice should be in `details.yaml`.
+To generate invoices, you need multiple local configurations.
+Your own information is declared in `self.yaml`, client information can be declared in files `clients/<cname>.yaml`, where `cname` is the client selector.
+Specific information for this invoice can be configured in `details.yaml`.

 ## Setup
 First, you need to [install